adblockplus/libadblockplus-android/README.md

     ./gradlew assemble

-This will generate *.aar in the 'libadblockplus-android-webview/build/outputs/aar' directory.
+This will generate *.aar in the 'adblock-android-webview/build/outputs/aar' directory.

 ## WebView Application

 An Android application that demonstrates how to use AdblockWebView.
-You can find it in the 'libadblockplus-android-webviewapp' directory.
+You can find it in the 'adblock-android-webviewapp' directory.

 ### Building